-Its bell-like flowers with up-rolled tips carpet woodland and forest floors in the spring and its distinctive scent attracts bees beneath the trees, into shaded spaces they might otherwise avoid.
+Its bell-like flowers with up-rolled tips carpet forest floors in the spring and its distinctive scent attracts bees beneath the trees.

 The UK is home to about half of the world’s bluebell population.
 Perhaps its no surprise, then, that they are so popular here: when Plantlife asked the British public to vote for the "Nation's Favourite Wildflower" it won by a significant margin both in England and the UK as a whole (Scotland, Wales and Northern Ireland opted for the Primrose (Primula vulgaris) instead.

 Generally shady habitats, but also in open ones in the damper west.
 Woodlands, also hedgerows and grassland.
 Bluebells are woodland plants but, except perhaps in East Anglia, they do not need woods as much as humidity and continuity of habitat.